ncheenu/stig-4-debian-11/README.md

 ## How to get involved

 This is a new framework release only.
-Not many check rules have been ported from DISA RHEL 7 STIG yet.
+Not many check rules have been ported from DISA Ubuntu 24.04 LTS V1 R1 STIG yet.

 We (and you) will fill it up soon.